michelemendel/postgresql_ai_tutorial/README.md

 - Both aliases live in `~/.zshrc` and rely on the environment variables `POSTGRES_USER` and `POSTGRES_DB` being exported in your shell session.
 - Before using the aliases, run `pgsetenv` in your terminal to export the variables from `.env.local`.
 - Then run `pgconnect` (psql) or `pgcliconnect` (pgcli); the alias will substitute `${POSTGRES_USER}`/`${POSTGRES_DB}` automatically using the values from your shell environment.

-## Contributing Workflow

-1. Update prompts or docs in `docs/` as you iterate on the learning plan.
-2. Capture noteworthy AI outputs directly in versioned Markdown files.
-3. Run `docker compose down` when finished hacking to keep the environment clean.
-4. Commit and push changes once the docs/environment updates are in place.

-## Folder Structure

-- `docs/` – all Markdown guidance (overview, local setup, classic tutorials).
-- `prompts/` – AI prompt definitions.
-- `migrations/` – SQL files consumed by the `migrate` service (`init.sql`, etc.).
-- project root – runtime files (`docker-compose.yml`, `.env`, `.env.local`, README).